Wisp Herpes medications surrounded by colorful abstract shapes on a two-toned blue background

 Treatment Failure

-This treatment is not 100% effective.
+This treatment is not guaranteed to be effective.
 It may not work or may only partially resolve the condition for which you are seeking treatment.
 If the treatment is not working, or if you are experiencing new or worsening symptoms, give us a call or message us anytime.
-If it is an emergency call 911 or seek immediate medical help in-person.
-You may need to seek alternative treatment such as those listed below or in the follow-up plan.
+If it is an emergency, call 911 or seek immediate medical help in person.
+You may need to seek alternative treatment such as those listed below or in the follow up plan.

 Misdiagnosis or Delayed Diagnosis

-There is also a risk that we will misdiagnose or fail to diagnose conditions that you may have which could affect our recommendation for treatment.
-This risk exists with a doctor in-person as well but they may have additional signs and symptoms to aid their evaluation.
-We use the evidence based practice and guidelines as well as clinical decision support to try to minimize these risks.
-Here are some other diagnoses that we attempt to rule out:
+Through telehealth, there is also a risk that we misdiagnose or fail to diagnose conditions that you may have which could affect our recommendation for treatment.
+This risk exists with a doctor in person as well but they may have additional resources to aid their evaluation.
+We use evidence-based practice and guidelines as well as clinical decision-making to minimize these risks.

 Accepting or Declining Our Recommendation

 We have based our recommendation on your specific case and medical guidelines, but there may be alternative treatments or strategies that may be helpful to you.
 Some may be more or less effective than what we provide.
-Some treatments may require an in-person exam or procedure which we can't provide.
-Message us or talk to your doctor in-person to discuss alternative treatments.
-Here are some other treatments or strategies that you might consider:
+Some treatments may require an in-person exam or procedure which we can’t provide.
+Message us or talk to your doctor in person to discuss alternative treatments.

 Share with Your In-Person Healthcare Team